 Angel’s Potagerie Suite is inspired by the chateau’s beautiful walled garden.

-‘No one wants to use [the copper bathtub] because it’s so lush!’
+because it’s so lush!’

 What have been your favourite antique and vintage finds of the series?

 There have been so many!
 I absolutely love the wall sconce in the Potagerie Suite, but we also found some great stuff for the boot room – a taxidermy stag head in a local charity shop and some iron balustrades that we repurposed for a radiator cover.
 We source most of our antiques from French charity shops, brocantes and eBay.

 The chateau’s Boot Room is filled with antique and vintage curios.